-No. Strategic Risk Risk Movement Level of satisfaction (Internal Control) Risk Status 1 Inadequate Services Delivery Imperatives and Maintenance Satisfactory \$ 2 Unsustainable Financial Management Satisfactory • 3 Inadequate ICT governance & ICT Delivery risk 1 Satisfactory 4 Fraud, Theft and Corruption 1 Satisfactory 5 Inadequate skill set due to inability to attract & manage talent 1 Satisfactory \$ 6 Health, Safety & Security risks and Environmental welfare ←→ Satisfactory \$ 7 Non-Compliance with Legislation \(\) Satisfactory • 8 Ineffective Spatial Planning Satisfactory
+No. Strategic Risk Risk Movement Level of satisfaction (Internal Control) Risk Status 1 Inadequate Services Delivery Imperatives and Maintenance Satisfactory \$ 2 Unsustainable Financial Management 1 Satisfactory e S 3 Inadequate ICT governance & ICT Delivery risk Î Satisfactory 4 Fraud, Theft and Corruption Satisfactory Solution 5 Inadequate skill set due to inability to attract & manage talent s Satisfactory \$ 6 Health, Safety & Security risks and Environmental welfare Satisfactory \$ 7 Non-Compliance with Legislation Satisfactory 6 8 Ineffective Spatial Planning Satisfactory \$

-8. MATTERS OF CONCERN
+MATTERS OF CONCERN

-- 8.1 Audit and Performance Audit Committee advised Accounting Officer that there is a need of revenue management enhancement especially on debt own by the State to effectively manage the cash flow challenges. - 8.2 The municipality needs to finalize the Revenue Enhancement Strategy where the emphasis will be areas that the municipality is not collecting as intended.
+Audit and Performance Audit Committee advised Accounting Officer that there is a need of revenue management enhancement especially on debt owned by the State to effectively manage the cash flow challenges.

+The municipality needs to finalize the Revenue Enhancement Strategy where the emphasis will be areas that the municipality is not collecting as intended.

-9. PERFORMANCE MANAGEMENT
+PERFORMANCE MANAGEMENT

-- 9.1 The Audit Committee considered performance management policy and procedure manual and recommended that Council to approve - 9.2 The Performance Audit Committee monitored management's evaluation of identified "External Service Providers." as required by section 46 of the Municipal Systems Act, 2000. - 9.3 The Chief Audit Executive in terms of the MFMA/MSA regulations on a quarterly basis audited the reported performance information.
+The Audit Committee considered performance management policy and procedure manual and recommended that Council approve

+The Performance Audit Committee monitored management's evaluation of identified "External Service Providers." as required by section 46 of the Municipal Systems Act, 2000.

+The Manager Internal Auditin terms of the MFMA/MSA regulations on a quarterly basis audited the reported performance information.
 All system weaknesses reported were brought to the attention of the Accounting Officer and committed to put systems in place.

-10. COMPLIANCE WITH MFMA, THE ANNUAL DIVISION OF REVENUE ACT AND ANY LEGISLATION
+COMPLIANCE WITH MFMA, THE ANNUAL DIVISION OF REVENUE ACT AND ANY LEGISLATION

-- 10.1 The Audit Committee recommended improvement to the compliance system implemented by management.
+The Audit Committee recommended improvement to the compliance system implemented by management.
 The Audit Committee recommended that, the system to monitor compliance with applicable laws and regulations be enhanced to ensure reliability.
-The Audit Committee also noted that compliance in some instances is not being addressed in a timely manner. - 10.2 The Council approved a materiality framework which provide for zero tolerance for non-compliance with laws and regulations.
+The Audit Committee also noted that compliance in some instances is not being addressed in a timely manner.

+The Council approved a materiality framework which provide for zero tolerance for non- compliance with laws and regulations.
-11. REVIEW AND EVALUATION OF QUARTERLY, ANNUAL FINANCIAL STATEMENTS AND ANNUAL PERFORMANCE REPORT

-The committee has:
+REVIEW AND EVALUATION OF QUARTERLY, ANNUAL FINANCIAL STATEMENTS AND ANNUAL PERFORMANCE REPORT The committee has:

-- 11.1 Reviewed and discussed the Annual Financial Statements together with Annual Performance Report with management and Auditor- General (SA), to be included in the Annual Report. - 11.2 Reviewed the Auditor-General's management report and management's responses thereto, Audit Report - 11.3 Reviewed the changes in the Accounting Policies and Practices.
+1. Reviewed and discussed the Annual Financial Statements together with Annual Performance Report with management and Auditor- General (SA), to be included in the Annual Report.

+- 2. Reviewed the Auditor-General's management report and management's responses thereto, Audit Report - 3.
+Reviewed the changes in the Accounting Policies and Practices.

-12. AUDITOR-GENERAL (SOUTH AFRICA)
+AUDITOR-GENERAL (SOUTH AFRICA)

-- 12.1 The committee concurs with audit opinion (Unqualified Audit Opinion with matters). - 12.2 The Audit Committee also acknowledged the improvement made by management in implementation of AGSA action plan which is integrated in the annual report in terms of which management is addressing the reported issues. - 12.3 The Committee has committed with the AG (SA) Office to closely monitor implementation of the new Audit Action Plan on a regular basis report to Council on the progress made by management. - 12.4 The Audit and Performance Audit Committee also noted that there are no unresolved differences of opinion between the Auditor-General (South Africa) and the Accounting Officer. - 12.5 One-on-one discussions with the Auditor-General (South Africa) did not reveal any matters of concern.
+- 1. The committee concurs with audit opinion (Unqualified Audit Opinion with matters). - 2.
+The Audit Committee also acknowledged the improvement made by management in implementation of AGSA action plan which is integrated in the annual report in terms of which management is addressing the reported issues. - 3.
+The Committee has committed with the AG (SA) Office to closely monitor implementation of the new Audit Action Plan on a regular basis, report to Council on the progress made by management. - 4.
+The Audit and Performance Audit Committee also noted that there are no unresolved differences of opinion between the Auditor-General (South Africa) and the Accounting Officer. - 5.
+One-on-one discussions with the Auditor-General (South Africa) did not reveal any matters of concern.

-13. INTERACTION WITH THE MUNICIPAL PUBLIC ACCOUNTS COMMITTEE (MPAC)
+INTERACTION WITH THE MUNICIPAL PUBLIC ACCOUNTS COMMITTEE (MPAC)

 The Chairperson of the APAC has previously reported to the members of MPAC the processes followed by the Committee with regard to the oversight evaluation of the Annual Report.
-The members of MPAC were also advised on the control system implemented by the Chief Audit Executive for purposes of tracking progress on the resolution of audit findings reported by the Internal Audit and all other Assurance Providers for the effective meetings the Audit Committee had.
+The members of MPAC were also advised on the control system implemented by the Manager Internal Audit for purposes of tracking progress on the resolution of audit findings reported by the Internal Audit and all other Assurance Providers for the effective meetings the Audit Committee had.